Joseph Bernard Cotter

-Joseph Bernard Cotter (November 19, 1844 – June 27, 1909) was an American prelate of the Roman Catholic Church.
+Joseph Bernard Cotter (November 19, 1844 – June 27, 1909) was an English-born prelate of the Roman Catholic Church.
 He served as the first bishop of the new Diocese of Winona in Minnesota from 1889 to 1909.

 Biography

 Early life

 Joseph Cotter was born on November 19, 1844, in Liverpool, England, the son of Lawrence Cotter and Ann (Perrin) Cotter.
-His father was a native of Ross Castle, County Kerry, Ireland.
-His mother was born in Liverpool, England.
+His father was a native of Ross Castle, County Kerry, in Ireland.
+His mother was born in Liverpool.
 In 1849, the Cotter family immigrated to the United States, settling for a short time in New York.
-They moved to Cleveland, Ohio.
+They later moved to Cleveland, Ohio.
 Ann Cotter died during their residence in Cleveland.
 In 1855, Lawrence Cotter moved the family to St. Paul, Minnesota.

 Cotter received his elementary education at private academies in Cleveland and Fremont, Ohio.
-Bishop Thomas Grace of the Archdiocese of Saint Paul decided to sponsor Cotter's preparation for the priesthood, sending him to St. Francis de Sales Seminary near Milwaukee in September 1864.
+Bishop Thomas Grace decided to sponsor Cotter's preparation for the priesthood, sending him to St. Francis de Sales Seminary in St. Francis, Wisconsin, in September 1864.
 The following year, Cotter was sent to St. Vincent College in Latrobe, Pennsylvania, for three years of study.

-In 1868, Cotter was recalled to Minnesota and became a student of theology in St. John's, Collegeville.
-In the Cathedral, on May 3, 1871, Bishop Grace conferred on him the minor orders.
+In 1868, the archdiocese sent Cotter to study was recalled to Minnesota and became a student of theology in St. John's University in Collegeville, Minnesota.
+In the cathedral, on May 3, 1871, Bishop Grace conferred on him the minor orders.
 On Sunday, May 7, he received sub-deaconship.

 Priesthood

-On May 21, 1871, Cotter was ordained to the priesthood.
-Cotter celebrated his first Mass on the feast of Pentecost at St. Mary Parish, Minneapolis.
+On May 21, 1871, Cotter was ordained to the priesthood for the Diocese of St. Paul in St. Paul, Minnesota, by Bishop Grace.
+Cotter celebrated his first mass on the feast of Pentecost at St. Mary Parish in Minneapolis.